 POP (Post Office Protocol) is currently in version 3, and commonly called POP3.
 POP3 is widely supported, and enables you to access an account, download and read messages, and do other related tasks.
 By default, POP uses TCP port 110, but there is also a secure SSL/TLS implementation that uses port 995.

 IMAP (Internet Message Access Protocol) is similar to POP, but offers more functionality, particularly for mailbox synchronization and management.
-By default, IMAP uses port 143, but there is also a secure SSL/TLS implementation that uses port 993.
+The default IMAP port is 143, but there is also a secure SSL/TLS implementation that uses port 993.

 POP3 and IMAP allow you to access an e-mail account so you can read and manage your incoming messages.
 SMTP (Simple Mail Transfer Protocol) enables you to send messages to other e-mail addresses.
 For an e-mail account to be fully functional, SMTP must also be working correctly.
 In other words, POP3 and IMAP provide “incoming” functionality, while SMTP provides “outgoing” functionality.